.jpg)

 A Neurology Game-Making Gang

-Apply to join the 2026–2027 Global Alliance of Neurology Game-based Learning Innovators and Academics (GANGLIA) Workshop Series, a year-long program that provides mentorship, education, and collaboration for innovators in game-based learning.
+Join the Global Alliance of Neurology Game-based Learning Innovators and Academics (GANGLIA) Workshop Series, a year-long program that provides mentorship, education, and collaboration for innovators in game-based learning.

-This workshop-centered program will bring together a small cohort of 4–6 participants to develop original, playable educational games through a mix of teaching, collaboration, and individualized mentorship.
+This workshop-centered program brings together a small cohort of Neurology Neurds to develop original, playable educational games through a mix of teaching, collaboration, and individualized mentorship.

 Program Overview